tkhwang/tkhwang-algorithm/_2_medium/1413-minimum-value-to-get-positive-step-by-step-sum/README.md

 <pre><strong>Input:</strong> nums = [-3,2,-3,4,2]
 <strong>Output:</strong> 5
-<strong>Explanation: </strong>If you choose startValue = 4, in the third iteration your step by step sum is less than 1.
+<strong>Expddddddddddddddddddddddddddddlanation: </strong>If you choose startValue = 4, in the third iteration your step by step sum is less than 1.
 <strong>step by step sum</strong>
 <strong>startValue = 4 | startValue = 5 | nums</strong>
   (4 <strong>-3</strong> ) = 1  | (5 <strong>-3</strong> ) = 2    |  -3